UoB-COMSM0166/2025-group-20/README.md

 •	The blueberry’s slice pattern relies on single-click input, which wouldn’t work without click detection.

-•	In easy mode, rapid clicking was seen as a satisfying feature.
+•	In Easy Mode, rapid clicking was seen as a satisfying feature.

 •	Removing click control could lead to accidental slices, especially when accessing menus or the recipe book.